Books by Debi Bower available on Amazon - shop now

 Winner, with 21.6% of the vote

-The photo above shows the view from the observation area located outside the state park, making it free to stop and enjoy from afar.
+The photo above shows the view from the observation area outside the state park, which is free to stop and enjoy from afar.

 Head into the park and walk the relatively flat 3/4 mile gorge trail to the base of the fall.